Fly Fishing Au Sable River Michigan This includes a Au Sable fishing report

 Copyright 2013 James Marsh

-Au Sable River Michigan – Fishing Report – October 27, 2024 The stream is still flowing well below a normal level and clear.
+Au Sable River Michigan – Fishing Report – November 18, 2024 The stream is flowing below a normal level and clear.
 Good hatches continue to take place.
-You have to use caution to keep from spooking the trout.

 Stream Conditions: